 Process: Students must discuss this accommodation with their instructors.
 If there is an issue receiving this accommodation, please contact SDS.

 Record Lectures: Some students may need to be able to record their lectures due to the nature of their disability.
 If the material the faculty member presents cannot be distributed indiscriminately due to publishing concerns, copyright concerns or matters of confidentiality, students should be allowed to record the class.
 A separate agreement ensuring that materials are not circulated beyond the class is signed by the student and can be provided to the faculty member with the accommodation letters.

-Process: Students must sign up with SDS to discuss this accommodation and receive approval from each instructor.
-The student must also sign the Tape-Recording agreement form prior to the utilization of this accommodation.
+Process: Students must sign up with SDS to discuss this accommodation.
+The student must also sign the Recording agreement form prior to the utilization of this accommodation.